Search: 552 results

 And they bring to him a deaf man who could not speak right, and they beseech him that he might lay his hand on him.

-In those days, there being again a great crowd, and they having nothing that they could eat, having called his disciples to him, he says to them,
+In those days there was again a large crowd, and they did not have anything they could eat.
+Summoning the disciples, he said to them,

 His disciples answered him, "From where could one satisfy these people with bread here in a deserted place?"